USMA Essays: How To Write Outstanding Essays To Get Into West Point

 USMA Essay #1:

 Question: Explain why you want to attend the United States Military Academy and serve on active duty as an Army officer.
-(2500 character limit)
+(500 word limit)

 Answer: First, start with when your desire first began.
 This will lay the helpful background upon which your desires are founded.
 Use concrete examples (such as attending SLE, visiting a Army base, etc.) to show that your desires are credible.